 When Telling Tales launched in 2009, it immediately resonated with the local community and quickly grew to be one of Canada’s leading festivals.
 Making homegrown Canadian authors, illustrators, and storytellers the main attraction, and their audiences children of all ages, proved to be an award-winning combination.
 We can’t wait to continue this story as we launch into our 15th year!

-In addition to our in-person festival, we will continue to offer virtual programming with an all-star lineup of presenters sharing their stories and engaging audiences both near and far.
-Celebrating Graphics Novels will feature virtual interactive presentations from an award-winning, diverse lineup, whose unique backgrounds and experiences reflect those of our audience.WATCH PRESENTATIONS ON DEMAND
+Next up, we will continue to offer virtual programming with an all-star lineup of presenters sharing their stories and engaging audiences both near and far.
+Celebrating Graphics Novels will feature virtual interactive presentations hosted by Kevin Sylvester.

 From our signature events to our year-round programming, we believe that through inspiring a love of reading, stories can change people’s lives.